 - Mounting exhibitions of its members work that are free to enter for the general public.

-- Running demonstrations and workshops related to the visual arts, which are to open to the public.
+- Running demonstrations, workshops and Master Classes related to the visual arts, which are to open to the public.

 - Organising open lectures on topics related to the visual arts.